…to the Drunk Uncle’s House we go.

 Step 6.
 Insert/shove/massage apple slices and herb sprigs (saving a sprig of each for gravy) into Turkey cavities front and back, tie legs together with string.
 (The TURKEY LEGS… seriously… I worry about you people.
 Sometimes I think you’re being funny, other times not so much.)
 Now for the gourmet secret; I like bacon wrapped around the wing and leg tips to keep them from burning or browning too much.
-This is easier than using string that is difficult to tie and leaves marks on your bird.
+This is easier than using a string that is difficult to tie and leaves marks on your bird.
 USE THE STRING ON THE LEGS, but then take strips of bacon and wrap it around the tips of the wing and lay directly on top of the legs.
 You’ll amaze your in-laws by being sooooo smart.

 Step 7.
 Mix butter and O.J. together in a bowl.
 Wash your hands.
 (You probably should have done this earlier… but I know how you are.)
-Now apply mixture to the Turkey with your fingers.
+Now apply the mixture to Turkey with your fingers.
 It should be gooey/messy but I haven’t found a better way yet.
-Rub it all over the Turkey.
-It’s very therapeutic, and you know your done when the other people in the kitchen begin to feel a bit uncomfortable.
+Rub it all over Turkey.
+It’s very therapeutic, and you know you’re done when the other people in the kitchen begin to feel a bit uncomfortable.
 It shouldn’t take but a couple of minutes.
 I like a little extra salt and pepper on the outside too, but it’s up to you.

 Step 8.
-Place it all into preheated oven.
+Place it all into a preheated oven.
 Set a timer for 1 hour for each 3-1/2 pounds of bird.
-Remember, this isn’t your mothers bird.
+Remember, this isn’t your mother’s bird.
 We are NOT taking all this time to burn the crap out of it or dehydrate it for future generations.
 There is NO stuffing on the inside, thus it will cook faster at lower temperatures than usual.
 If anyone tries to argue with you, stab them.
 (Be careful not to kill them… refer to Day Before; step #4)